 - Restaurants have intense periods of service: breakfast, lunch, happy hour, dinner

 - Seasonal rushes affect restaurants and retail: holiday shopping, Black Friday, Halloween (costume shops), Valentine’s day (flower shops)

 - Game or event-related crunch periods at a stadium or concert hall: intermission or pre-/post-game

 The key is to complete these transactions smoothly and correctly.
-In other words, to maximize throughput, (more transactions = more money,) without increasing the risk of errors, because they can be very expensive.
+In other words, to maximize throughput, (more transactions = more business) and reducing the risk of errors.

-- Errors can cause a bad customer experience, and the impact of negative word-of-mouth and social media can be high.
+- Errors can cause a bad customer experience.
+The impact of negative word-of-mouth and social media can be high.

 - It can take time to correct an error — for example, if a customer requires a refund.

-- When it comes time to reporting, it can take business owners and their accountants a lot of effort to identify the cause of errors and correct them.
+- When it's time for reporting, it can take business owners and their accountants a lot of effort to identify the cause of errors and correct them.

-Merchants want to spend less time taking care of back-office administrative tasks–like payroll, inventory-ordering and taxes–and more time connecting with their customers.
-This could include being able to recognize and reward loyal customers, reaching out to the regulars with special offers, or having an easy way to make a recommendation (like a great 2-for-1 discount.)
+Merchants want to spend less time taking care of back-office administrative tasks–like payroll, inventory-ordering, and taxes–and more time connecting with their customers.
+This could include recognition and rewards for loyal customers, giving special offers, or making it easy to provide a recommendation (like a great 2-for-1 discount.)